BringingFire/rich_clipboard/rich_clipboard/README.md

   empty values where no analogue exists.
 In these cases some data may be silently discarded, such as when attempting to write data types other than plain text to the clipboard.

+### Firefox

+While "the web" is currently a supported platform, support for Firefox is currently not possible due to its incomplete implementation of the [Clipboard API][2].
+Due to this limitation, the plugin will degrade to plain text only mode in that browser.
+Unfortunately, even that does work in all cases as Flutter's built-in clipboard support is also broken due to additional restrictions placed on the Clipboard API by Firefox.
+You can find the relevant Flutter bug [here][3].

 ## Usage